AweSim-OSC/osc-vnc/README.md

 For all cases we will need to create a new VNC session object.
 To create a VNC session object you need to supply it the required information:

-* the batch system you will submit it to
+* a batch object with the batch server name and the cluster you will submit it to
-* the cluster it will run on
 * the `xstartup` script that will run when the VNC server is launched

-A bare bones object would be:
+A bare bones setup would be:

 ```ruby
 batch = OSC::VNC::Batch.new(name: 'oxymoron', cluster: 'oakley')